 AIS Is Here To Help

 Our AIS Insurance Specialists are here to help you navigate all of your Homeowners Insurance needs.
-We can explain the important details with you so that you’re prepared both mentally and financially when an unforeseen catastrophe occurs.
+We can explain the important details with you so you’re financially protected in the event of the unexpected.
 Preparedness is a sure way to get back on your feet as fast as possible.
 So is having the right Homeowners Insurance coverage.
 Interested in learning more about Ordinance or Law Coverage as an endorsement?
 Call one of our knowledgeable Homeowners Insurance Specialists at (855) 247-5298.

-The information in this article was obtained from various sources.
+The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
-Nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+It should not replace the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here.
-And such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.